CarlColglazier/carlcolglazier.com/content/notes/simple-hugo-vps-deployment.md

 ```

 inside the repository to allow the current branch (master) to be updated from
 an external source.
-Now I could push directly to the server.
+Now I could push directly to the server[^git].

 I needed to do the following when building the website: